mpkondrashin/extoword/README.md

 # ExToWord — Excel To Word Converter

+## Get Sources
-Following instruction are for Linux/macOS.
+Following instructions are for Linux/macOS.

 To run please install python3 (https://www.python.org/downloads/) and tkinter.
 The latest can be installed using following command (for macOS):